 Mum and I got to the ship in the early afternoon, but we were staying in Amsterdam one more night.
 Our ship was the AmaWaterways AmaCerto, and she was beautiful!

-Do look at the Iamsterdam Card options if you will be travelling to this beautiful city.
-It is very simple to use and so convenient!
+Do check into the Iamsterdam Card options if you will be travelling to this beautiful city.
+It is very simple to use, will save you money and is so convenient!

 Don’t miss another recipe or travel post, sign up for my free subscription below!